 Added On: 03/21/2020 Age Ranges: Elementary Subjects: Science Now, Oceanography

-Soap: How does It Work?
+Featured Activity: Soap: How does It Work?

 In this activity, explore the mechanism behind how soap works with three different demonstrations.
 First, a simple demonstration with pepper, water, and dishwashing soap will demonstrate to young children the concept that soap gets rid of germs.
 For a more elaborate and artistic demonstration, see what soap does to food dye in whole milk in Part 2.
 For those wanting to really understand what's happening on a molecular level, model what's going on in Part 3.

 Added On: 03/20/2020 Age Ranges: High School, Family, Elementary, Early Childhood, Middle Subjects: Science Now, Experimental Design, Chemistry, Biology, Health